Other / mixed grade configuration · Baton Rouge, LA

 How many students attend Lsu Laboratory School?

 Lsu Laboratory School has 1,463 students enrolled.
-It is a other school in Baton Rouge, LA.
+It is a public school in Baton Rouge, LA.

 What is the student-teacher ratio at Lsu Laboratory School?